Wodan58/joy1/doc/JOYimplJOY.md

 Extensions
 ----------

-There are new builtings `assign` and `unassign` and some others in between.
+There are new builtins `assign` and `unassign` and some others in between.
 The first one is mentioned in chapter 18 of the book [Symbolic Processing in Pascal](https://github.com/nickelsworth/sympas/blob/master/text/18-minijoy.org), and Joy with assignment is called `extended Joy`.
 These extensions need not be